BillDempsey/Thesis_Project/README.md

 ## Academic Contribution

-Some of the findings and foundational work in this project contributed to the academic paper:
+The expperimental work in this project served as the basis for the academic paper:

 **_“Strain in ANSYS Simulation and Real Testing”_**,
 *Published in Advanced Manufacturing Processes VI*